Safe Paint For Birdhouses: A Starter Guide! (Read First!)

 BUT, honestly, with its lower price point and hassle-free application, it’s a great starting option for first-time painters!

-No worries, anyway, you can always paint it again if it ever wears out.
+No worries; you can always repaint it if it ever wears out.

 3) Acrylic Paint

-Acrylic paint has the highest resistance to sun damage, as it is highly elastic that allows for easy expansion and contraction at a wide range of temperatures.
-Acrylic paint is also known for drying quickly, doesn’t produce any odor.
+Acrylic paint has the highest resistance to sun damage, as it is highly elastic and allows for easy expansion and contraction at various temperatures.

 The best part of acrylic paint is this: it is great for mixing up with other acrylic paint to achieve a blend of colors.